aws-samples/mwaa-disaster-recovery/README.md

 This is also a great way to manually test your disaster recovery setup!

-### Using the Metadata Backup and Restore Independently
+### Using the Metadata Backup and Restore DAGs Independently

 There might be a situation where you simply want to backup and restore metadata without the need to utilize the full DR solution.
 You can run the backup and restore independently in two modes: